 5. Educate Everyone

 Here comes the best part, there are some truly free phishing simulators out there.
-If you need to wave the “free flag” to get your C-levels on board, you are in the clear.
+So if you need to wave the “free flag” to get your C-levels on board, you have options.
 The only downside of free simulators is that they come with limited features.

-For paid services, the prices vary dramatically based on how many users you want to send it to, what kind of reporting you’d like, and what kinds of tests it will run.
-Some even have gamification built in, so your employees will actually enjoy participating.
+For paid services, the prices vary dramatically based on how many users you want to send it to, what kind of reporting you’d like, and what types of tests it will run.
+Some even have gamification built-in, so your employees will actually enjoy participating.

 How cool would it be if the conversation around phishing wasn’t “Who took down the company?” but transformed to “Look who avoided the most scams this month!”

-Prices can look steep, but keep in mind that according to Forbes, simulated phishing attack training has yielded 37% return on investment over training that includes only reading.
+Prices may appear steep, but keep in mind the financial loss that could come from a successful phishing attempt.
+According to Forbes, simulated phishing attack training has yielded a 37% return on investment as opposed to training that only includes reading.